-12. Truly, truly, I tell you, he who believes in me, the works that I do, he will also do, and he will do greater works than these because I go to my Father.
+12. Truly, truly, I tell you, he who believes in me, the works that I do, he will also do, and he will do greater works than these because I am going to my Father.

-13. And whatever you ask in my name, I will do it, so the Father might be glorified in the Son.
+13. And whatever you ask in my name, I will do it, that the Father might be glorified in the Son.

 14. If you ask me anything in my name, I will do it.

 15. If you love me, keep my commandments.

 16. And I’ll ask the Father, and He’ll give you another comforter so that He might abide with you forever,

 17. the Spirit of truth, which the world cannot receive because it neither sees it nor understands it.
 You know it because it abides with you, and it shall be in you.

 18. I won’t leave you orphaned; I am coming to you.

 19. Yet a little while, and the world will see me no more, but you will see me; because I live, you shall live also.